EdCharbeneau/FluentHtmlHelpers/Simple-talk article/Writing custom HTML Helpers for ASP.NET MVC.md

 ##BASIC IMPLEMENTATION

-Before creating our implementation there are a few things we should know about MVC and the HtmlHelper class.
-The HtmlHelper class provides methods that help you create HTML controls programmatically.
-All HtmlHelper methods generate HTML and return the result as a string.
+Before creating our implementation, there are a few things we should know about MVC and the **HtmlHelper** class.
+The **HtmlHelper** class provides methods that help you create HTML controls programmatically; all **HtmlHelper** methods generate HTML and return the result as a string.

-We’ll begin by creating a new class and implementing the IHtmlString interface.
-The IHtmlString interface provides the ToHtmlString method which is used by MVC to render the control to the view.
-Next we override the ToString method of our class.
-The ToString method and ToHtmlString will return the same result; this is common practice for HtmlHelpers.
+We’ll begin by creating a new class and implementing the **IHtmlString** interface - this provides the **ToHtmlString** method, which is used by MVC to render the control to the View.
+Next we override the **ToString** method of our class; the **ToString** and **ToHtmlString** methods will return the same result, which is a common practice for **HtmlHelpers**.

     public class AlertBox : IHtmlString
     {